wso2-extensions/esb-connector-salesforce/README.md

 ### Build

-Go to "{Connector_Home}/dynamicschemapart"
+Go to "{Connector_Home}/dynamic-schema"

 mvn clean install

 After that go to Location "{Connector_Home}/dynamic-schema-generation-part/repository/main/target" then you can find the p2 repo as wso2esb-tooling-connector-salesforce-dynamicschema-generation-p2-1.0.0-SNAPSHOT.zip

-Install the p2 repository in WSO2 dev-tooling support in eclipse by following the below url.
+Install the p2 repository in WSO2 dev-tooling support eclipse by following the below url.

 https://docs.wso2.com/display/ESBCONNECTORS/Install+dynamic+schema+generation+feature+of+salesforce+soap+connector+to+ESB+Developer+Studio+Tooling